TL;DR

 Accessibility, localization, and policy without friction

-Make SAT easy to consume for everyone.
+Make cybersecurity awareness training easy to consume for everyone.
 Provide captions and transcripts, keep visuals readable, and ensure lessons work well on mobile for field teams.
 Avoid idioms that don’t translate and adapt examples to local regulations when you operate across regions.
 Be upfront about what you track during training and simulations, how long you retain the data, and that the intent is coaching and compliance, not public shaming.
 For contractors and vendors, require essentials before access and limit entitlements by time and role.
 These decisions reduce both legal risk and cultural resistance.

 Common ways programs stumble (and how to sidestep them)